Time: 2022 Spring

 User flows, rapid prototype, user test and iterate.

 After extensive comparative research, interviews and coming up with the solution statement, I started to prototype.
-Starting by creating a user flow (see right), I considered all the possible features in this application and the crucial interaction the users could have with the application.
+Starting by creating a user flow (see right), I considered all the possible features of this application and the crucial interaction the users could have with the application.

 I decided to exclude a few other opportunities discovered during the interview process about the existing infrastructure because it won't be possible for my product to solve the physical problem.
 I focus my application on displaying the dangerous areas and advise the best route as a navigation tool, and sending reminder to the users’ company/school about their arrival & estimated arriving time.
 I want this application to blend seamlessly into the already existing user flow when commuting through the city, and by integrating map with real-time threat detection database, I hope this application could act as a substitution for Maps/Google Maps.